Snorkungen/my-site/src/pages/blog/create-unique-identifier.md

     draft: false
 ---

 Creating a unique identifier is needed for many things.
-So how do i create unique identifier, or as i will continue to call it uuid?
+So how do I create unique identifier, or as I will continue to call it uuid?

 Creating a uuid can be simple below is an simple example.
 ```